 The products and processes that the chemical industry provides are, on the other hand, of fundamental importance.
 The innovations are indispensable for the optimal production of climate-neutral energy.
 Products from the sector are designed to generate fewer CO2 emissions and more energy efficiency in homes, transport, agriculture and other industries.
 For example, with insulating materials for energy-efficient houses, or lightweight materials for cars so they use less fuel.

 Since 1990, total production in the sector has tripled, while energy consumption has only increased by 37%.
 In other words, energy efficiency has increased considerably.
-In addition, the use of coal and fossil fuel for energy generation during the last three decades has been phased out, and replaced by electricity (30%) and natural gas (70%).
+In addition, during the last three decades the use of coal and petroleum for energy generation has been phased out, and replaced by electricity (30%) and natural gas (70%).

 Renewable energy is also being used more and more, especially where it can be produced stably and on a sufficiently large scale.
 This is increasingly happening in symbiosis with other industries.
 The ECLUSE steam network in the chemical cluster in the port of Antwerp, for example, supplies green energy generated in a waste processing plant to drive the production processes in neighbouring chemical companies.